 - Hover the mouse on ‘Pre Processors’

 What are the input fields of ‘User Parameters’?

 ‘User Parameters’ has the following inputs:

 - Name: To provide the name of the preprocessor

 - Comments: To provide arbitrary comments (if any)

 - Update Once Per Iteration: If you want to update variables using only one iteration and to make sure the values are updated each time based on the execution of the parent controller, you need to check the “Update Once Per Iteration” checkbox.

-- Parameters: In this section variables, number of users and variable’s value are added.
+- Parameters: In this section variables, the number of users and the variable’s value are added.

 - Name: Declare the name of the variable.

 - User_<n>: The variable value used by User_<n> thread where n is thread index.

 - Add Variable: Click this button to add a new row.

 - Add User: Click this button to add a new column.